We explain how to start beekeeping and how to start a beehive. There’s lots to know before starting this exciting homesteading hobby.

-Having two will also increase chances at least one will survive the winter.
+Starting with two hives will also increase chances at least one will survive the winter.
 Learn how long do honey bees live.

 Putting beehives in the proper location on your property is essential.
 This is generally in a south-facing location on flat ground.